michael-pena/HeapManagement/README.md

 # Heap Management

-This project code written in malloc.c to implment best fit, worst fit, next fit, and first fit.
+This project code written in C use malloc.c to implment best fit, worst fit, next fit, and first fit.
 This malloc.c file also:

 <ul style="list-style-type:disc;">
   <li>splits blocks</li>